haskell-distributed/distributed-process/documentation.md

 #### __An important note about exit signals__

 Exit signals in Cloud Haskell are unlike asynchronous exceptions in regular haskell code.
-Whilst processes *can* use asynchronous exceptions - there's nothing stoping this since the `Process` monad is an instance of `MonadIO` - exceptions thrown are not bound by the same ordering guarantees as messages delivered to a process.
+Whilst a process *can* use asynchronous exceptions - there's nothing stoping this since the `Process` monad is an instance of `MonadIO` - exceptions thrown are not bound by the same ordering guarantees as messages delivered to a process.
 Link failures and exit signals *might* be implemented